 Regulations, Rules & Tariffs: Your telephone company operates under the regulations, rules and tariffs in compliance with Federal and State requirements and laws.
 Copies of our rules, regulations and rates are available for public inspection during business hours at TelAlaska’s Anchorage corporate office or at our local offices by appointment through customer service.

-Below is a summary of some of the regulatory charges that appear on your telephone bill each month:
+Below is a summary of some of the charges that may appear on your TelAlaska bill each month.

 Alaska Telecom Relay Charge – Alaska Statute 42.05.296 requires that telephone companies provide service to the deaf, hard of hearing and speech impaired subscribers so that they can communicate by telephone.
 The regulations require cost recovery through a surcharge added to the local service rate.

 Alaska Universal Service Fund (AUSF) – AUSF is a surcharge on a customer’s local and Intrastate services.
 The surcharge provides support for certain high-cost rural areas, helping to keep local and long distance service rates affordable.